 Both of them are interested in marrying as well.
 But it is Darcy who requests Bingley that he shouldn’t marry Jane because Jane Bennet does not love him(Bingley) as much as he loves her.
 After all, Bingley gives up his idea of proposing Jane Bennet to marriage.
 But after some time Darcy’s views change.

 He withdraws the pressure which he had been exerting upon Charles Bingley.
-Consequently, Charles Bingley proposed the older daughter of Mr and Mrs Bennet (Jane Bennet) and she accepts the proposal happily.
+Consequently, Charles Bingley proposed to the older daughter of Mr. and Mrs. Bennet (Jane Bennet) and she accepts the proposal happily.
 Fitzwilliam Darcy’s intense opposition in Charles Bingley’s love affair and affair Jane is a fine example of ironic reversal.

 Treatment of irony in the marriage of William Collins

 In the views of Elizabeth Bennet William Collins, the clergyman, is an oddity, an ignorable person.
 When Mr. Collins proposes to Elizabeth for marriage, she at once rejects his proposal.
 According to her, no decent girl would agree to marry William Collins because he is a pompous, conceited, and silly man.